hayesall/rfgb/README.md

 5. For the HeartAttack example: python main.py -target [ha] -expAdvice

-**Still in development, pending -> further testing, commenting, cleaning up code and adding more functionality such as MLN learning, soft margin etc.**
+**Still in development, pending -> further testing, commenting, cleaning up code and adding more functionality such as MLN learning, soft margin etc. Also, adding more thoroughly updated paramaters about the log priors and regression initialization.
+Stay tuned over this month for the final version of regression.
+Classification is fine as of now, but more testing required.**